Sheldan/OnePlusBot-faq/DOCUMENTATION.md

 Each FAQ command can have multiple responses, but each response has a respective channel group.
 There can be at most 255 responses for a FAQ command, but each FAQ command must have at least one response.
 The channel group name has the same limitations as the FAQ command name.

 Each message in a response _must_ have a position, in order to sort them correctly.
-There are at most 3 messages allowed, and the possible values for "position" are 0, 1 or 2.
-To phrase it differently, "position" defines the position of one individual message within the ordered messages.
+There are at most 3 messages allowed, and the possible values for `position` are 0, 1 or 2.
+To phrase it differently, `position` defines the position of one individual message within the ordered messages.

-The length of the text not within an embed and the description of an embed must be between 1 and 2000 characters.
+The length of the text (the one not within an embed) and the description of an embed must be between 1 and 2000 characters.

 The length of the imageURL used as an attachment must be between 1 and 2000.
 It must also start with `http`.
 It is possible to determine the color of embeds with the `color` attribute of an embed.
 This is another object with three attributes (`red`, `blue`, `green`) respectively.
 The ranges for this values are 0-255.